ProfMcL/ECE231/Install_tools_on_MacOS.md

 1. Goto https://code.visualstudio.com/docs/setup/mac and follow the Installation instructions there to download and install VS Code to your Applications folder and install a shortcut link in your dock.
 Important: Be sure to follow the instructions for "Launching from the command line".

 2. To test your installation, quit VS Code.
 Then open the Terminal App (found in /Applications/Utilities/Terminal.app) and type
-%***code .*** (Note: In this document, I have highlighted any text you need to type on the command line in Terminal.
-The % symbol represents the prompt you will see on the command line.
-Don't type it.
-Also: don't forget the space followed by the period after code.
-When you hit return, VS Code should open.)
+   %``code .`` (Note: in this document, text formatted ``like this`` refers to text you should type into the Terminal window.
+The ``%`` preceeding such test represents the terminal prompt for your input; your prompt might look different from this.)
+When you hit return, VS Code should open.

 3. Under the VS Code file menu, be sure that autosave is checked.
 If not, check it.